jeremyschulman/netcfgbu/docs/usage-filtering.md

 ```

-## Filter by File Contents
+## Filter by CSV File Contents
-If the filter expression begins with an at-symbol (@), then the contents of the file
+If the filter expression begins with an at-symbol (@), then the contents of the
-are used to filter the inventory.
-You can use either CSV files or plain-text files.
-In both cases any line that begins with a hash (#) will be ignored.
+file are used to filter the inventory.
+Any line that begins with a hash (#)
+will be ignored.
+The CSV file must contain the `host` column-field.

 Example:
 ```shell script
 $ netcfgbu backup --exclude @failures.csv
 ```

-### CSV Files
-When using a CSV file, you must ensure the file extension is `.csv` and that the first
-line includes a field-header row with a `host` column.

-### Plain-Text Files
-When using a plain-text file the first word on each line will be used as the host value
-for filtering purposes.